A 3-Step Guide To Teach Students How To Time Block 🗓️

 Next, have your students list out all their upcoming and missing assignments which will be easy to do if you've taught them how to use our Student Dashboard.

-If you are not familiar with that, check out my free, step-by-step guide on how to help your student have the best semester yet, by clicking here.
+If you are not familiar with using a student dashboard, check out my free, step-by-step guide on how to help your student have the best semester yet, by clicking here.

 Step 3: Review and reflect on the time blocks, each week

-Time blocking is a powerful exectuvie function skills that builds confidence, reduces anxiety, and can be used throughout life.
+Time blocking is a powerful executive function skill that builds confidence, reduces anxiety, and can be used throughout life.

-Here are 3 tiny steps you can take today to teach this skill to your students:
+Here are 3 small steps you can take today to teach this skill to your students:

-Have your students plot their idea week using this template.
+Have your students create their ideal week using this template.

 Teach your students the difference between time-based goals and outcome based goals.